nikhiljainnnn/Hacktopus-Prime/backend/API_README.md

-# Dashboard API Documentation
+# CyberShield API Documentation

-This document explains how to set up and use the real-time dashboard API for the Hacktopus Prime cyber safety platform.
+This document explains how to set up and use the real-time dashboard API for the CyberShield cyber safety platform.

 ## 🚀 Quick Setup